 I don’t mind so much.
 I’m glad the photos are being used for a good purpose.
 But shouldn’t a national organization be able to do better?
 Shouldn’t conservation experts have more influence in Congress?
 At least Basta de Demoler drew attention to the issue earlier last year by offering tea at the building’s entrance.
 The Confitería del Molino is one of the city’s most recognized landmarks, but it seems like little will be done to save it… until perhaps the dome collapses from neglect onto the crowds below.

 Update (07 Mar 2017): It’s finally happened!
 The national government recently purchased the entire building for about U$D 12 million.
 Restorations will definitely add more to the final cost of the project, & no opening date has been set.
-While I doubt the building will ever recover its former glory, the Confitería del Molino will likely reclaim its role in porteño society:
+Work in progress is nicely showcased on the building’s Twitter account.
+The Confitería del Molino might just reclaim its role in porteño society:

 Notes: Top sketch & historical info from “Francisco Gianotti: Del Art Nouveau al Racionalismo en la Argentina” published by CEDODAL (2000).
 Second photo from SkyscraperPage forum.
 Additional info from “Buenos Aires Art Nouveau” by Mimi Böhm (2005).